Home » Recipes » German Chocolate Brownies

 This post may contain affiliate links, please visit our privacy policy for details.

 Sweet, nutty, and caramel-y German Chocolate Brownies.
 The classic dessert – but updated!
 Homemade fudgy brownies that are ultra chocolate-y and rich, topped with the classic pecan and coconut frosting.
-Every last bite of these indulgent brownies is reminiscent of the cake you know and love, but somehow even BETTER!
-Enjoy while they’re still warm and gooey for a sweet treat that everyone is sure to love.
+Every last bite of these indulgent brownies is reminiscent of the cake you know and love, but even BETTER!

 close up of german chocolate brownie on white tray with more behind.

 The best part?
 These brownies are SO easy to make.
-The actual brownie itself is made in about two bowls, needs no speciality equipment, and is sure to have a warm and fudgy center.
+The actual brownie itself is made in two bowls, needs no speciality equipment, and is sure to have a warm and fudgy center every time.
+Each bite of these brownies is everything that german chocolate cake WISHES it could be – ultra chocolate-y, fudgy, rich, soft, tender, and simply melt-in-your-mouth.

 overhead shot of german chocolate brownies on white tray with a knife, bowl of pecans, and measuring cup of shredded coconut around.

-• Bittersweet Chocolate – While German Chocolate Cake traditionally uses semi-sweet chocolate, we opted to use bittersweet chocolate in these brownies, as the two chocolates are interchangeable, but bittersweet, in our opinion, has a deeper and richer flavor!
+• Bittersweet Chocolate – While german chocolate cake traditionally uses german sweet chocolate, we opted to use bittersweet chocolate in these brownies.
+It’s slightly less sweet than german sweet chocolate and in our opinion, has a deeper, richer flavor!

 • Large Eggs – Eggs add richness and moisture to the brownies, as well as acting as a binder and giving these brownies some much-needed lift, as there is no rising agent!

-• Granulated Sugar – Perfectly sweetens these brownies.
+• Granulated Sugar – Perfectly sweetens these brownies while helping create the perfect texture and structure.

 • Vanilla Extract – A splash of vanilla rounds off the flavor in these brownies and really makes them taste SO GOOD!

-• All-Purpose Flour – Gives these brownies the perfect texture.
+• All-Purpose Flour – Gives these brownies the perfect structure.

 eggs, vanilla, butter, chocolate chips, flour, and sugar on marble surface.